ryan112358/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Relaxed Tabular

 An alternative approach was proposed in the recent [RAP](https://arxiv.org/abs/2103.06641){:target="\_blank"} paper.
 The key idea is to restrict attention to "pseudo-distributions" that can be represented in a relaxed tabular format.
 The format is similar to the one-hot encoding of a discrete dataset, although the entries need not be \\\( 0 \\\) or \\\( 1 \\\), which enables gradient-based optimization to be performed on the cells in this table.
 The number of rows is a tunable knob that can be set to trade off expressive capacity with computational efficiency.
 With a sufficiently large knob size, the true minimizer of the original problem can be expressed in this way, but there is no guarantee that gradient-based optimization will converge to it because this representation introduces non-convexity.
-This idea was refined into [RAP<sup>softmax</sup>](https://arxiv.org/abs/2106.07153){:target="\_blank"} in follow-up-work, and was recently added to the Private-PGM repository under the name ```MixtureInference```.
-It can be used as a drop-in replacement for ```FactoredInference``` in situations where Private-PGM fails to scale.

-{% highlight python %}
->>> from mbi import MixtureInference
->>> engine = MixtureInference(data.domain, components=100)
->>> model = engine.estimate(measurements)
-{% endhighlight %}

 ### Generative Networks

-Another approach proposed in the recent [GEM](https://arxiv.org/abs/2106.07153){:target="\_blank"} paper is to search over the space of distributions representable as a generative network.
-The distribution is implicitly encoded via the parameters of the network, which are learned through gradient-based optimization.
-It can be seen as a compact parameterization of a mixture of products with an infinite number of mixture components.
-It shares some similarity with the previous approach, although optimization is done indirectly via the network parameters instead of directly over the probabilities in the mixture components.
-We hope it can be added to the Private-PGM repository in the future.
+Among the iterative methods introduced by [Liu et al., 2021](https://arxiv.org/abs/2106.07153){:target="\_blank"} is GEM (Generative networks with the exponential mechanism), an approach inspired by generative adversarial networks.
+As part of their overall mechanism, Liu et al. propose representing any dataset as mixture of product distributions over attributes in the data domain.
+They implicitly encode such distributions using a generative neural network with a softmax layer.
+In concrete terms, given some Gaussian noise \\\( \mathbf{z} \sim \mathcal{N}(0, I) \\\), their **Generate** step outputs \\\( f_\theta(\mathbf{z}) \\\) where \\\( f \\\) is some feedforward neural network parametrized by \\\( \theta \\\). \\\( f_\theta(\mathbf{z}) \\\) represents a collection of marginal distributions for each individual attribute in the domain, which can be used to directly answer any k-way marginal query.
+Alternatively, one can sample directly from \\\( f_\theta(\mathbf{z}) \\\) if the goal is generate *real* synthetic data.

+Note that the size of \\\( \mathbf{z} \\\) can be arbitrarily large, meaning that this generative network approach can theoretically be scaled up to capture any distribution \\\( P \\\).
+Moreover, like in Aydore et al., 2021, Liu et al., 2021 show that one can achieve strong performance in practical settings even when \\\( \mathbf{z} \\\) is small, making such generative network approaches to scale in terms of both computation and memory.
+Howevever, as is commonly found in deep learning methods, this optimization problem is nonconvex.

-### Sparse Support
+### NAME?

-Another natural alternative is to restrict attention to distributions supported over a small subset of the domain.
-These sparse distributions can always be tractably represented, and the size of the support acts as a tunable knob to trade-off expressivity of the space and complexity of the resulting optimization problem.
-The choice of support is crucial, as the quality of the solution found depends on both the expressive capacity of the support as well as how well the support matches the true data domain.
-A simple support can be obtaind by sampling records at random from the full domain.
-When public data is available, it may be more natural to use the records in the public data as the support instead.
-Indeed, this is exactly what was done in the  [PMW<sup>Pub</sup>](https://arxiv.org/abs/2102.08598){:target="\_blank"} paper and refined by [one team](https://arxiv.org/abs/2106.05131){:target="\_blank"} in the NIST competition.

-While the size of the optimization variable does not depend on the structure of the selected queries, there is no guarantee that an optimizer of Problem \ref{eq1} exists in this restricted space (unless the support covers the entire domain).
-This idea was recently implemented and added into the Private-PGM repository under the name ```PublicInference```.
-It can be used as a drop-in replacement for ```FactoredInference``` in situations where Private-PGM fails to scale.

-{% highlight python %}
->>> from mbi import SparseInference
->>> supported_records = Dataset.synthetic(data.domain, 1000)
->>> engine = SparseInference(supported_records)
->>> model = engine.estimate(measurements)
-{% endhighlight %}
+In a similar vein to GEM, Liu et al., 2021 also adapt RAP<sup>softmax</sup> from RAP by adding a softmax layer.
+In this way, RAP<sup>softmax</sup> also represents datasets as a mixtures of product distributions, rather a synthetid dataset in Aydore et al, 2021's proposed relaxed data domain.
+In a revised version of their paper, Aydore e. al., 2021 introduce RAP Sparsemax, which instead applies the [sparsemax](https://arxiv.org/abs/1602.02068) function.
+In some sense, RAP Sparsemax is similar to GEM and RAP<sup>softmax</sup> in that one can interpret the output of RAP Sparsemax as also being a mixture of product distributions, where the marginal probabilities are sparse.

 ### Local Consistency

 Finally, [GUM](https://arxiv.org/abs/2106.07153){:target="\_blank"} and [APPGM](https://arxiv.org/abs/2109.06153){:target="\_blank"} do not search over any space of distributions, but instead impose *local consistency* constraints on the noisy measurements.
 That is, they optimize over the space of pseudo-marginals, rather than distributions.
 The pseudo-marginals are required to be internally consistent, but there is no guarantee that there is a distribution which realizes those pseudo-marginals.
 Synthetic data can be obtained from a post-processing heuristic to translate these locally consistent pseudo-marginals into synthetic tabular data.
 This approach was used by team DPSyn in both NIST competitions.
-APPGM was recently added to the Private-PGM repository under the name ```LocalInference```.
-It can be used as a drop-in replacement for ```FactoredInference``` as follows:

-{% highlight python %}
->>> from mbi import LocalInference
->>> engine = LocalInference(data.domain)
->>> model = engine.estimate(measurements)
-{% endhighlight %}

 ### Summary